l3nz/b2600/README.md

 As the Behringer 2600s are clones of the ARP 2600s from the 70s, and the same goes for the Korg ARP 2600 FS re-issue, most materials included on this page work for all three, as well as for soft-synths.

 If you have resources to add, just send me a PR.

+🎁 We also have a discussion board right here on GitHub: https://github.com/l3nz/b2600/discussions 🎁

 ## Manufacturer links